 Frazeysburg is a very small village located in the state of Ohio.
 With a population of 1,347 people and just one neighborhood, Frazeysburg is the 532nd largest community in Ohio.

-When you are in Frazeysburg, you'll notice that it is more blue-collar than most other communities in America.
-47.95% of Frazeysburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Frazeysburg is a blue-collar town, with 47.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Frazeysburg is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Frazeysburg who work in office and administrative support (16.27%), food service (7.71%), and maintenance occupations (5.31%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Frazeysburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Frazeysburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.